-The right question to ask is, “what happens when tax issues do arise?”
+The right question is, “what happens when tax issues arise?”

 On the other hand, larger providers are often siloed, and the customer must interface between tax departments and payroll or workers comp departments, even if they buy all three from the same provider.

-At ConnectPay, we partner with a lot of bookkeeping companies and accounting firms.
+At ConnectPay, we partner with many bookkeeping companies and accounting firms.

 “I was quickly impressed with the pricing, the ease of the online interface, and the personalized service.” - Lisa Tugal, Founder, Bellwether Bookkeeping

-Getting up to speed with a new payroll provider involves a lot of moving parts.
+Getting up to speed with a new payroll provider involves many moving parts.

 If your company has no balances and needs a new payroll provider, it’s quite easy.
-And, you can onboard really at any time.
-If you do have balances, though, and are coming from another provider, timing is very important to consider.
+And, you can onboard at any time.
+If you do have balances, though, and are coming from another provider, timing is crucial.

-Of course, if need be, starting at the first of the month is doable.
+Of course, if need be, starting on the first of the month is doable.
 But, to keep things as simple as possible, we recommend starting with a new year or a new quarter.

 For our clients, especially those that start at the beginning of a new year or quarter, the typical timeline for a complete conversion is 7-10 days.

-If you have a specific timeline in mind, make sure to discuss it with a potential payroll provider before you hire them.
+If you have a specific timeline in mind, discuss it with a potential payroll provider before hiring them.
 It’s important for both the provider and the client to have a realistic timeline in mind to get started on the right foot.

 At ConnectPay, we have a bonded and secure enterprise-level security system.
-We also require background checks for all employees, and we use a secure online portal to transfer sensitive information.
+We also require background checks for all employees and use a secure online portal to transfer sensitive information.